Get Started on your Career Plan Today!

 M – F 7:05 a.m. – 1:50 p.m.

-Students will work in a specialized classroom and practical laboratory learning how to cut or join metal parts through the application of arc welding.
+Students will work in a specialized classroom and practical laboratory learning how to cut and join metal parts through the application of arc welding.
 Instruction includes: selection of proper torch tips and filler rods; adjustment of gas pressure and flame according to the size and characteristics of metal; selection of proper electrodes; adjustment of voltage and current for the type of metal; flame cutting, and use of equipment introducing a shield of inert gas (MIG-TIG), around the electric arc to prevent oxidation.
-Instruction also involves classroom and practical experiences to teach students to fabricate and weld pipe joints and perform fabrication in the specialized area of pipe welding.
+Instruction also involves classroom and practical experiences to teach students to fabricate and weld pipe joints and perform fabrication in the basic area of pipe welding.
 Related instruction in blueprint reading and layout is included as an integral part of the program.
 Safety instruction is provided throughout the program and safe practices and procedures are stressed in all lab situations.

 Additional Skills Covered:

 - SMAW – Shielded Metal ARC Welding (plate and pipe)

 - GMAW – Gas Metal ARC Welding (plate and pipe)

 - GTAW – Gas Tungsten ARC Welding (plate and pipe)

 - OAC – Acetylene Cutting

 - Employability Skills

 Students will be prepared to take an approved state and/or nationally recognized industry certification or licensure exam in their field of study.